nicksellen/ponderings/religion.md

 * we are desperate for something that gives us purpose, we want to be part of something bigger than ourselves
 * our minds are not rational by default and are prone to fantasy
-* we are easy influenced by others
+* we are easily influenced by others
-* we always need an explaination for everything that is unexplained, there is a lot of unexplained stuff still
+* we always want an explanation for everything that is unexplained, there is a lot of unexplained stuff still

 When I compare the plausibility of humans creating god versus god actually existing, I'm afraid god does not win.